JanviChitroda24/Agentic_Nvidia_Research_Assistant/README.md

 - Google Gemini for LLM capabilities
 - All third-party libraries and services used in this project
 - AI assistance from language models (including Claude, Chatgpt, Gemini) which helped with code generation, debugging, and documentation
+- Concepts and techniques from the Big Data Intelligence Analytics course assignment that informed the design and implementation of this project

 ## Contact